baggariSiva/brunch/README.md

 It will take a few seconds to deploy your pipeline on elestio.

 For each pipeline deployed on elestio will create a cname for it. but if you want your custom domain then you can configure it inside the target details.

+After Pipeline is deployed you can able to view the app by visiting the pipeline domain.